aymanimtyaz/spndr/README.md

 ![CONTROL FLOW DIAGRAM](https://i.ibb.co/zQGnyq6/DATA-FLOW-DIAGRAM-2.png)
 ## PostgreSQL Database Schema
 ![DATABASE SCHEMA](https://i.ibb.co/dr5389N/DATABASE-SCHEMA.png)

-# Running Instructions
-1. Make sure you have Python installed with the **_psycopg2_** and **_requests_** package.
-2. Make sure you have PostgreSQL installed.
-3. Clone this repo.
-4. Create a config.py file in the repo and add the following variables to it:
-    a. __*bot_token*__: A string containing the Telegram API key for the bot.
-Click this link to see how you can get an API key: https://core.telegram.org/#bot-api
-    b. __*user*__: A string containing the username of your PostgreSQL server.
-    c. __*password*__: A string containing the password of your PostgreSQL server.
-5. Create a PostgreSQL database and name it 'spndr'.
-6. Run reset_db.py to initialize the database.
-7. Run main.py and send the bot a message.
-8. That's it!
-You're all done!

 #### If you have any questions about this project, you can email me at aymanimtyaz@gmail.com :)